eXpandFramework/Reactive.XAF/src/Modules/Reactive/Readme.md

 })
 ```

-And so on, the sky is the limit here as you can write custom operators just like a common c# extension method that extends and returns an `IObservable<T>`
+And so on, the sky is the limit here as you can write custom operators just like a common c# extension method that extends and returns an `IObservable<T>`.
+All modules of this repository that have a dependency to the Reactive package are developed similar to the above example.
+Explore their docs, tests, source to find endless examples.